 Per the Tennessean, the night's house band featured Fred Eltringham (drums), Mike Merritt (bass), Audley Freed (guitar), Richie LaBamba Rosenberg (trombone), Joe Sublett (sax) and Mike Pender (trumpet), with music director Martin Guigui joining in on piano.

 Those stars and surprise guests raised funds for veteran-supporting nonprofits and first-responder charities, such as the USO, ThanksUSA and the First Responders Children's Foundation.

 The news of a socially-distanced, limited-capacity tribute concert produced by America Salutes You follows details about the ZZ Top guitarist and frontman's next solo album.

 Hardware arrives on June 4.
 Gibbons wrote 11 of the 12 new songs with Matt Sorum (former Guns 'N' Roses, Velvet Revolver and The Cult drummer), Mike Fiorentino and engineer Chad Shlosser.
 The only cover, "Hey Baby, Que Paso," was originally recorded by the Texas Tornados for the 1990 album Los Texas Tornados.

 "We holed up in the desert for a few weeks in the heat of the summer and that in itself was pretty intense," Gibbons said (as quoted by UDiscoverMusic).
 "To let off steam we just 'let it rock' and that's what Hardware is really all about.
 For the most part, it's a raging rocker but always mindful of the desert's implicit mystery."

-And if you want to see something country-related that involves Gibbons between now and May 16, check out Chapel Hart's music video for "Jesus and Alcohol."
+And if you want to see something else country-related that involves Gibbons, check out Chapel Hart's music video for "Jesus and Alcohol."

 Hardware Track List